tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 A recipient of a DTLS message needs to select the correct keying material in order to process an incoming message.
-With the possibility of message loss and re-order, an identifier is needed to determine which cipher state has been used to protect the record payload.
+With the possibility of message loss and re-ordering, an identifier is needed to determine which cipher state has been used to protect the record payload.
 The epoch value fulfills this role in DTLS.
 In addition to the TLS 1.3-defined key derivation steps, see Section 7 of {{!TLS13}}, a sender may want to rekey at any time during